 Using SNMP traps offers you many advantages over polling:

-• Get real-time notifications to learn the moment an event occurs
+Provides real-time notifications the moment an event occurs

 Depending on your organization’s needs, there are also some drawbacks to using SNMP traps, some of which include:

-• Notifications may be lost during transit since they are sent using User Datagram Protocol (UDP—a fast, connectionless communication method that sends data without guaranteeing delivery, often used in real-time applications)
+Notifications may be lost during transit since they are sent using User Datagram Protocol (UDP—a fast, connectionless communication method that sends data without guaranteeing delivery, often used in real-time applications).
+Some environments use SNMP INFORM messages instead of traps.
+INFORMs require acknowledgement from the receiver, providing more reliable delivery than standard traps.

 Despite those challenges, you can still use SNMP traps to get information about your infrastructure.
 We offer LM Logs as part of the Envision platform.
 LM Logs provides many features that help IT teams manage SNMP traps, such as:

-• Automatically translating object identifier (OID) and Varbind (Variable Bindings) information into human-readable labels to focus on finding issues
+Translating object identifiers (OIDs) and Varbinds (Variable Bindings) into human-readable labels to focus on finding issues

-• Utilize stateful alerting to automatically close alerts that receive an indication that the error status doesn’t exist anymore to reduce the number of alerts
+Utilizing stateful alerting to automatically resolve and close alerts that receive an indication that the error status no longer exists.
+This reduces the number of alerts.

-Although SNMP traps are an old technology, they do offer some benefits that make them the best tool for the job—such as faster alerts and specific data only available with traps.
+Note: Although SNMP traps are an old technology, they do offer some benefits that make them the best tool for the job such as faster alerts and event-specific context that may not be captured during standard polling intervals.

 Detailed mechanism of SNMP traps